victorffs/portfolio-v1/content/featured/Vacibot/index.md

   - Ray.io
 ---

-A system to automate the registration of COVID-19 vaccination data in the [Vacivida](https://vacivida.sp.gov.br/imunizacao/login?returnUrl=%2Fhome) state government platform, enhancing data accuracy and operational efficiency.
-Integrated with [City of Santo Andre](https://web.santoandre.sp.gov.br/) database, use the Pythons's framework [Ray.io](https://www.ray.io/) to parallel proccess all requests and data.
+A system to automate the registration of COVID-19 vaccination data in the [Vacivida](https://vacivida.sp.gov.br/imunizacao/login?returnUrl=%2Fhome) platform of the state government, enhancing data accuracy and operational efficiency.
+Integrated with the [City of Santo André](https://web.santoandre.sp.gov.br/) database, it uses the Python's [Ray.io](https://www.ray.io/) framework to process all requests and data in parallel.